I am always here for my students, no matter what! This is my perseverance in reaching out!

 Reminding and greeting my students doesn’t mean that I am using the buddy-buddy system.
 Of course, that is not so!
 I am just telling them that I am a concerned school authority who truly cares for them.

-Hence, I’m very clear with my notion that I am a teacher and a friend to my young learners, but I never put up a distance from them.
+Hence, I’m very clear with my notion that I am a teacher and a friend to my young learners, but I never distance myself from them.
 For me, it’s being “away”.
 I don’t like it.
 My friendly gestures shouldn’t be misunderstood.
 That is why I am making them understand every inch of the rule.

 Being a friend to my students doesn’t mean I stop being their teacher…